 Other – IL goals not included in the above categories.

-Item 2 – Improved Access To Transportation, Health Care Services and Assistive Technology
+Item 2 – Improved Access to Transportation, Health Care Services and Assistive Technology

 (A) Table:

 Please complete the columns in the Access Table found at (A) as follows:

 Column 1 (Consumers Requiring Access) – Indicate the number of consumers – whether or not they originally requested the assistance – who required access to previously unavailable transportation, assistive technology or health care services in order to reach one or more of their IL goals listed in Item 1.